Prison reform: Rehabilitation, reform and correction

 ("Reform" here refers to reform of the individual, not the reform of the penal system.)
 The goal is to "repair" the deficiencies in the individual and return them as productive members of society.
 Education, work skills, deferred gratification, treating others with respect, and self-discipline are stressed.
 Younger criminals who have committed fewer and less severe crimes are most likely to be successfully reformed.
 Art therapy is also considered to be beneficial for working with challenging prison demographics.
 "Reform schools" and "boot camps" are set up according to this model.
 One criticism of this model is that criminals are rewarded with training and other items which would not have been available to them had they not committed a crime.

 Art therapy is a method of rehabilitation employed across the United States, especially in California.
 San Quentin Rehabilitation Center, formally known as San Quentin State Prison, is the oldest prison in California.
 Although primarily known for death row, it has recently been reformed into a hub for many rehabilitation programs under Governor Gavin Newsom.
 The recognition of the benefits of art therapy began as at least as early as 1840.
 California has implemented an Arts in Corrections program focused on providing incarcerated individuals across 35 adult facilities with the tools to express themselves visually, musically, and in writing.
 States like Colorado and Florida have provided similar resources to other facilities through adjacent initiatives like the FSU Art Therapy in Prisons Program.
-There have been significant associations made between rehabilitative programs and reduced recidivism rates, but some groups think it's important to emphasize right to participate in these art programs without the focus only being on reintegration to society.
+There have been significant associations made between rehabilitative programs and reduced recidivism rates, but some groups think it's important to emphasize the right to participate in these art programs without the focus only being on reintegration to society.

-Prior to its closing in late 1969, Eastern State Penitentiary, formally known as State Correctional Institution, Philadelphia, had established a far reaching program of voluntary group therapy with the goal of having all inmates in the prison involved.
+Before its closing in late 1969, Eastern State Penitentiary, formally known as State Correctional Institution, Philadelphia, had established a far-reaching program of voluntary group therapy with the goal of having all inmates in the prison involved.
 From 1967 when the plan was initiated, the program appears to have been successful as many inmates did volunteer for group therapy.
 An interesting aspect was that the groups were to be led by two therapists, one from the psychology or social work department and a second from one of the officers among the prison guard staff.

 Removal from society

-The goal here is simply to keep criminals away from potential victims, thus reducing the number of crimes they can commit.
+The goal is to keep criminals away from potential victims, reducing the number of crimes they can commit.
 The criticism of this model is that others increase the number and severity of crimes they commit to make up for the "vacuum" left by the removed criminal.
-For example, incarcerating a drug dealer will result in an unmet demand for drugs at that locale, and an existing or new drug dealer will then appear, to fill the void.
+For example, incarcerating a drug dealer will result in an unmet demand for drugs at that locale, and an existing or new drug dealer will then appear to fill the void.
 This new drug dealer may have been innocent of any crimes before this opportunity, or may have been guilty of less serious crimes, such as being a look-out for the previous drug dealer.